 American schools have the expectation of parental involvement.
-Yet, immigrant parents whose formal education often doesn't go past the 6th grade don't feel qualified to participate in school activities or teach their children.
+Yet, immigrant parents whose formal education often does not go past the 6th grade do not feel qualified to participate in school activities or teach their children.
 They see teachers as education authorities and believe they will do their best for their children.
 At the fair, parents hear that they can be active participants and decision makers in the educational system.
-They meet people who can point them to resources and opportunities that would help them to effectively guide their children to educational success.
+They meet people who can point them to resources and opportunities that would help them to effectively guide their children to educational success and they receive the How to Get to College poster (with the "a-g" requirements) in Spanish.

-Funding Source for the Es El Momento project: CSU system, CSU Dominguez Hills and in-kind by other CSU campuses in terms of staff time, travel expenses, materials, campus facilities and other resources.
+Funding Source for the "Es El Momento" project: CSU system, CSU Dominguez Hills and in-kind by other CSU campuses in terms of staff time, travel expenses, materials, campus facilities and other resources.

+III.
 Journey to Success - Outreach to Asian American and Pacific Islander Students